Developed over several years, the BehaviourWorks Method is a tried and tested approach to changing behaviours.

 Rather than making assumptions about the audience, we need to spend time getting to know what matters to them in the context of the behaviours we want to change.

-While qualitative and quantitative methods can be used to learn more about the circumstances impacting the behaviour, people aren't always aware of the things that influence their behaviour (e.g. biases and social norms), so we often need to draw on data and statistical analyses to empirically compare the relative importance of of a broad range of individual and population-level factors.
+We use a range of qualitative and quantitative audience research methods to learn more about the influences impacting behaviour.
+But we also know people aren't always aware of the things that influence them (e.g. biases and social norms), so we often need to draw on observations, population data and other evidence to capture the full suite of influences impacting the behaviours of interest.

 In the Exploration phase of The Method, we reviewed the literature in relation to the specific problem.